DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 "Please Miss Granger, take a seat," Dumbledore said kindly, motioning to the seat opposite him.
 Obediently, she sat down.

-They were quiet for a moment when Hermione cleared her throat.
+They were quiet for several moments when Hermione cleared her throat.
 "Professor, why did you say Harry was—er—still with you, only not with you?"

 Dumbledore nodded with a small smile.
 "It is because, my dear girl, I have broken the most detrimental rule of the universe by sitting here before you."